about me

 I build systems that use cryptography to empower and protect their users.
 The projects that excite me the most: (1) serve the interests of the end user, (2) provide strong and precise forms of security, often using new cryptographic ideas, and (3) have impact through real-world deployment.

-• The Tiptoe system for private search, which lets a client search a chunk of the web while hiding its query from the search engine itself.
+• Private search.
+We built the Tiptoe system, which lets a client search a chunk of the web while hiding its query from the search engine itself.

-• Systems for private information retrieval, which allow a client to query a remote database server while hiding its query from the server.
-Our work has: reduced the computational cost of these schemes using preprocesing and lattice-based cryptography, strengthened the security properties they provide, and applied them to practical private-search problems.
+• Private information retrieval.
+These systems allow a client to query a remote database server while hiding its query from the server.
+Our work has reduced the computational cost of these schemes using preprocesing, the relative popularity of different database items, and lattice-based cryptography.
+We have also strengthened the security properties they provide, and applied them to practical private-search problems.

-• Larch, SafetyPin and True2F, systems for authentication that provide strong hardware-backed security protections, while still protecting against a wide class of hardware faults and backdoors.
+• Secure authentication.
+Our Larch, SafetyPin and True2F, systems for authentication that provide strong hardware-backed security protections, while still protecting against a wide class of hardware faults and backdoors.

 For more details, please see my full list of publications.